ml-archive/blog/source/_posts/2016-11-08-Vapor-setup.md

 ```
 Now open your browser and type in ```0.0.0.0:8080/get_a_car```, you should now have returned your first JSON feed!

-Ofc Vapor is way smarter than this.
+Of course, Vapor is way smarter than this.
 So please go ahead an delete the code you added in step 3.

 ### 4. Creating a Controller

 Now go back to your terminal and run ```touch Sources/App/Controllers/CarController.swift``` and again ```vapor xcode```, the Controllers folder should now contain your newly created CarController.swift

-Before we can make any good use of our new Controller then we have to update our ```Car.swift``` model to accutally get some of Vapors awesome magic.
+Before we can make any good use of our new Controller then we have to update our ```Car.swift``` model to actually get some of Vapors awesome magic.

-So jump back into the ```Car.swift``` file and update the fill to have the following:
+So jump back into the ```Car.swift``` file and update the file to have the following:

 ```swift
 //Importing the Vapor framework to make the model support dependencies